yaoyao-11/Seq-RBPPred/data/Data File Descriptions.md

      The methods from the DeepRBPPred can be employed to make predictions on the independent_test data.

-   - Deep_forest, DmLab, Random Forest, SVM, Seq-RBPPred
+   - Deep Forest, DmLab, Random Forest, SVM, Seq-RBPPred

      Datasets 1 and 2 can be utilized for training to create two distinct models.
 These models can then be applied to make predictions on the independent_test data.
 The corresponding codes for each method are located in the respective folders: Deep_forest, DmLab, Random_forest, SVM, Seq-RBPPred.